NVIDIA/spark-rapids/integration_tests/README.md

 `runtests.py` through `spark-submit`, but if you want to run the tests in parallel with `pytest-xdist` you will need to submit it as a regular python application and have `findspark` installed.
 Be sure to include the necessary jars for the RAPIDS plugin either with `spark-submit` or with the cluster when it is [setup](../docs/get-started/getting-started-on-prem.md).
 The command line arguments to `runtests.py` are the same as for [pytest](https://docs.pytest.org/en/latest/usage.html).
 The only reason we have a separate script is that `spark-submit` uses python if the file name ends with `.py`.

 If you want to configure the Spark cluster you may also set environment variables for the tests.
 The name of the env var should be in the form `"PYSP_TEST_" + conf_key.replace('.', '_')`.
 Linux does not allow '.' in the name of an environment variable so we replace it with an underscore.
-As Spark configs avoid this character we have no other special processing.
+If the property contains an underscore, replace substitute '__' for each original '_'.
+For example, `spark.sql.catalog.spark_catalog` is represented by the environment variable `PYSP_TEST_spark_sql_catalog_spark__catalog`.

 We also have a large number of integration tests that currently run as a part of the unit tests using scala test.
 Those are in the `src/test/scala` sub-directory and depend on the testing